HyperStyle: StyleGAN Inversion with HyperNetworks for Real Image Editing: Broader Impact

 \section{Broader Impact}

 HyperStyle enables accurate and highly editable inversions of real images.
 While our tool aims to empower content creators, it can also be used to generate more convincing deep-fakes~\cite{suwajanakorn2017synthesizing} and aid in the spread of disinformation~\cite{vaccari2020disinformation}.
-However, powerful tools already exist for the detection of GAN-synthesized imagery~\cite{wang2019cnngenerated,mandelli2020training}.
+However, powerful tools already exist for the detection of GAN-synthesized imagery~\cite{wang2019cnngenerated,mandelli2020training}, for example through frequency analysis~\cite{dzanic2019fourier,swagan2021gal}.
 These tools continually evolve, which gives us hope that any potential misuse of our method can be mitigated.

 Another cause for concern is the bias that generative networks inherit from their training data~\cite{merler2019diversity}.
 Our model was similarly trained on such a biased set, and as a result, may display degraded performance when dealing with images from minority classes~\cite{menon2020pulse}.
 However, we have demonstrated that our model successfully generalizes beyond its training set, and allows us to similarly shift the GAN beyond its original domain.
 These properties allow us to better preserve minority traits when compared to prior works, and we hope that this benefit would similarly enable fairer treatment of minorities in downstream tasks.